We’re Expanding. Join the Team Powering Australia’s Energy Future.

 How is Powerwall 3 installed with solar panels?

-When installed with new solar panels, Powerwall 3 uses its hybrid inverter to DC-couple the battery with up to 20kW of solar panels.
-This setup is more efficient and allows a larger federal rebate.
-The system benefits from 200% oversizing, which means you can install up to 20kW of panels with a 10kW inverter.
+When starting fresh with new solar panels, the Powerwall 3 uses its built-in inverter to connect directly to up to 20kW of panels.
+This DC-coupled setup is the most efficient and also qualifies you for a bigger federal rebate.

-Can I add Powerwall 3 to an existing Enphase system?
+Can I add Powerwall 3 to an existing system?

 What is the difference between DC-coupled and AC-coupled Powerwall 3?